Progetto-ItaCa/Progetto-ItaCa.github.io/pages/course-eng.md

 Our entire community participated, to varying degrees, in the organization of this course; having to choose a collective name for its teachers, we might as well call ourselves "Οὖτις", the name with which Odysseus deceived Polyphemus to save himself.

-We leave it to the students' imagination which monster, in this analogy, is threatening our future students, who we are teaching to save their lives.
+We leave it to the readers' imagination which monster, in this analogy, is threatening our future students, who we are teaching to save their lives.